exasol-labs/exasol-labs-text2sql-mcp-server/README.md

 Large Language Model for both transforming into SQL statements and rendering result sets.
 In case you decide to use an AI Desktop where you can configure the LLM to be utilized,
 you need to check, if the LLM is trained for tool usage.
 The more parameters the LLM features
 the higher is the performance requirement for a timely answer.
-A 70B parameter LLM on an Apple
-Macbook Pro with M4MAX and 40 GPU cores and *LM-Studio* or *ollama* is already
+LLM's with too many parameters might
-consuming quite some time.
+consume quite some time.
 Having a dedicated LLM server (on premise) is definitely a plus.

+Also, the desired LLM needs to be trained for tool usage.

 ### Please consider!